The Martial Arts Social ContractBy Suino, Nicklaus

 This article first appeared in the “SMAA Journal” Volume 17, Issue 4.

 As the student, you agree to attend classes as often as you can, putting forth all your effort, and practicing with energy and a positive attitude.
 You promise to consider the teachings I put forth, taking time outside of class to think about the relationship between my words and the techniques of your martial art.
 You promise to respectfully raise any issues you may have with your training, and give real consideration for my answers to your questions.
 You agree to practice safely to help prevent injury to yourself and other students.
 You agree to pay your dues on time and agree not to take advantage of our policies to help you avoid paying a fair dues rate.
 You agree to work hard to learn your art and to trust my decisions about when you are ready for promotions.
-You agree to commit yourself to the learning process and to pass on the positive lessons you learn while at the dojo.
+You agree to commit yourself to the learning process and to pass on the positive lessons you learn while at the Japanese Martial Arts Center.

 Occasionally, a few students will come along who wish to learn what the teacher is teaching without honoring their side of the social contract.
 Such students may wish to learn to fight without taking part in the character development aspects of the martial art.
 They may train selfishly, failing to give due consideration to the needs of other students.
 They may try to trick the dues system by taking strategic leaves of absence, hoping to save a few dollars but still desiring all that the teacher has to offer.